As deadlock continues, Maharashtra may be under a short spell of President’s rule

 Mumbai, Nov 06: The deadlock in Maharashtra is unlikely to end any time soon.
 The BJP and Shiv Sena have not been able to iron out their differences and the latter has even sought the intervention of the RSS.

 The Shiv Sena and the NCP have been sending out feelers to each other.
-However the Congress which fought the elections together with the NCP is not convinced about supporting the Shiv Sena.
+However, the Congress which fought the elections together with the NCP is not convinced about supporting the Shiv Sena.
 The NCP on then other hand has demanded that the Sena pull out of the NDA.
-Further it also wants the Shiv Sena minister in the central government to resign.
+Further, it also wants the Shiv Sena minister in the central government to resign.

-The BJP on the other hand would task senior BJP leader, Nitin Gadkari to hold talks with the Shiv Sena.
+The BJP, on the other hand, would task senior BJP leader, Nitin Gadkari to hold talks with the Shiv Sena.

 Maharashtra govt formation: Fadnavis rushes to Nagpur, meets RSS chief amid deadlock

 However, the question is will any of the parties be able to iron out their differences before November 9, the date when the term of the Maharashtra Assembly ends.
 Sources in the BJP tell OneIndia that there could be a brief spell of President's rule in the state.
-As of now it does not appear as though a consensus would be reached.
-The source however added that there would be a BJP-Shiv Sena government in Maharashtra and the NCP would not be involved.
+As of now, it does not appear as though a consensus would be reached.
+The source however, added that there would be a BJP-Shiv Sena government in Maharashtra and the NCP would not be involved.

 On Saturday, Maharashtra Governor, Bhagat Singh Koshyari had told a delegation led by Union Minister, Ramdas Athavale that he would initiate consultations if no party came forward to form the government by November 7.